Back-seat driver: Examples in context

 The term has been used for technology, such as devices installed in a car which observe the driving through electronic means, and inform the driver or a third party.

 The Maine Department of Transportation has a web poster "Are you a Good Back Seat Driver?" asking "True or False: Being a Backseat Driver means it is okay to be noisy or distracting to the driver as long as you are giving them safety tips."
 The Inland Register produced by the Roman Catholic Diocese of Spokane makes use of it in a sermon: "Even our phrase 'back-seat driver' reflects this new-found freedom.
 Which of us who has graduated to the status of driver enjoys a passenger, especially one out of reach in the back seat, who seems to know how to drive better than we do?"

 The Art of being a Backseat Driver in the San Bernardino County Sun summarizes various comments of the sort otherwise found in multiple blogs.
 Some are specialized, such as the Back Seat Driving blog, formerly the "LA Car Blog".

+The "back-seat driver" terminology is heavily mentioned by most contesting political parties during the campaign for the 2025 Singaporean general election in hopes of balancing opposition presence in the Parliament of Singapore, though its first usage of such term was dated back in 2011, when then-Workers' Party leader Low Thia Khiang brought this analogy in one of their party's hustings.

 Related idioms

 Armchair quarterback refers to a sports fan who thinks that they know better than the players themselves and are always eager to shout advice, whether live at the game or, more commonly, sitting at home in a chair (hence "armchair").
+The term "Monday-morning quarterback" has a similar sports related etymology and more generally refers to anyone who second-guesses something.

-Similarly, the phrase armchair general is used to refer to somebody who is not in the military but thinks that they know better than the generals who plan military operations.
+The phrase armchair general is used to refer to somebody who is not in the military but thinks that they know better than the generals who plan military operations.
 This term can be used in many of the same situations as backseat driver.
 In Italy, the term umarell refers to men of retirement age who pass time watching roadworks, offering unwanted advice, similar to a "sidewalk superintendent" in English.